heisenbuug/Digit-Recognizer/README.md

 A decision tree is a tree where each node represents a feature(attribute), each link(branch) represents a decision(rule) and each leaf represents an outcome(categorical or continues value).

 The whole idea is to create a tree like this for the entire data and process a single outcome at every leaf(or minimize the error in every leaf).

+#### Download Train and Test set from the link as it is more than 25MB